MicrosoftDocs/windows-dev-docs/terminal/customize-settings/interaction.md

 **Default value:** `false`

 > [!IMPORTANT]
-> This feature is only available in [Windows Terminal Preview](https://aka.ms/terminal-preview).
-This setting was also renamed from `"alwaysShowTrayIcon"` to `"alwaysShowNotificationIcon"`.
+> This setting was renamed from `"alwaysShowTrayIcon"` to `"alwaysShowNotificationIcon"`.

 <br />